 - A prescription drug called Restasis®

-- Punctual plugs that block the eyes drainage system
+- Punctal plugs that block the eyes’ drainage system

-If you’re tired of the daily drops, consider scheduling one of our dry eye exam and evaluations to learn more about the cause of your dryness, and potential treatment options, including Omaha’s first center to offer the revolutionary Lipiflow dry eye treatment.
+If you’re tired of the daily drops, consider scheduling one of our dry eye exam and evaluations to learn more about the cause of your dryness and potential treatment options, including the revolutionary LipiFlow dry eye treatment.
+We are Omaha’s first eyecare center to offer it.